^

 • prevention of exacerbations of the disease;

-• maintenance of normal vital activity;
+• maintaining normal life activity;

-• prevention of side effects in treatment;
+• prevention of side effects during treatment;

-• prevention of death.
+• prevention of fatal outcome of the disease.

 • minimal (ideally absent) symptoms, including nocturnal asthma;